sachinsingh2156/ETL_Pipeline-SDE-Mini_Project/README.md

 This repository contains code and configuration files for an Extract, Transform, Load (ETL) project using Google Cloud Data Fusion for data extraction, Apache Airflow/Composer for orchestration, and Google BigQuery for data loading.

 # Problem Statement
-It is tasked with creating a data pipeline to extract employee data from various sources, mask sensitive information within the data, and load it into BigQuery.
-Additionally, a dashboard must be developed to visualize employee data securely.
+It is tasked with creating a data pipeline to extract sales data from various sources, mask sensitive information within the data, and load it into BigQuery.
+Additionally, a dashboard must be developed to visualize sales data securely.

 ## Requirements:

-• Data Extraction: Extract employee data from multiple sources such as databases, CSV files, or APIs.
+• Data Extraction: Extract sales data from multiple sources such as databases, CSV files, or APIs.

-• Data masking: Identify sensitive information within the employee data, such as social security numbers, salary details, and personal contact information.
+• Data masking: Identify sensitive information within the sales data, such as phone number numbers, address, and personal information.

-• Data Loading into BigQuery: Design a process to securely load the extracted and masked employee data into Google BigQuery.
+• Data Loading into BigQuery: Design a process to securely load the extracted and masked sales data into Google BigQuery.

 • Dashboard Visualization: Develop a web-based dashboard using visualization tools (e.g., Google Data Studio, Tableau, or ca dashboards).